What’s full of wisdom, fun and always accessible at the touch of a button?

 The authors believe that when words are grouped together by topic, they’re easier to remember—making the learning process more efficient.

-Author Neri Rook offers this handy Kindle resource for just $.99.
+Author Neri Rook offers this handy Kindle resource.
 The author claims that around half of all Russian words come from a group of 100 short words.
 The book lists those words and then offers 1,000 sentences as examples of their usage.

 An advantage of this book is that while other resources can offer common Russian vocabulary words and their meanings, it may be difficult to understand how to use them in context.
 By using the terms in sentences, you can have a deeper understanding of the Russian language.